raagin/django-uploadfield/README.md

 In plans:
 - Custom file and image processing function.
-- Make it works in outside of django admin and with DjangoRestFramework.
+- Make it work outside of Django admin and with DjangoRestFramework.

 ## Installation